-What are Anorectic Drugs?
 Anorectic drugs are dietary supplements that will reduce appetite, resulting in lower food consumption and eventually weight loss.
 When prescribed, anorectic drugs are meant to only be taken for a short period of time.
 These drugs were originally marketed to replace amphetamines as an appetite suppressant.
 The effects of both are very similar.
 Due to the stimulant effects of Anorectic drugs and their relationship to amphetamines they can become very habit forming and cause serious health problems.
-Most common anorectic drugs include:
+Learn more here about the dangers of Anorectic drugs.

 Benzphetamine: The brand name for Benzphetamine is Didrex.
 Benzphetamine is a dietary supplement that affects the central nervous system.
 It is very similar to amphetamines.
 Users can create a very high tolerance and easily become addicted to this drug.
 Side effects from this drug can include: